terrysheng/azure-content-zhtw/articles/notification-hubs/partner-xamarin-notification-hubs-ios-get-started.md

                 //Extract the alert text
                 // NOTE: If you're using the simple alert by just specifying
-                // "  aps:{alert:"alert msg here"}  " this will work fine.
+                // "  aps:{alert:"alert msg here"}  ", this will work fine.
                 // But if you're using a complex alert with Localization keys, etc.,
                 // your "alert" object from the aps dictionary will be another NSDictionary.
-                // Basically the json gets dumped right into a NSDictionary,
+                // Basically the JSON gets dumped right into a NSDictionary,
                 // so keep that in mind.
                 if (aps.ContainsKey(new NSString("alert")))
                     alert = (aps [new NSString("alert")] as NSString).ToString();